randomblast/drupal-facebook/README.txt

 <?php

 /**
- * Common settings for DFF
+ * Drupal for Facebook settings.
  */

 if (!is_array($conf))